 - provides dedicated rapid aerial response teams (RARTs) positioned in strategic locations in high-risk bushfire areas

-- promotes partnerships between NPWS, the NSW Rural Fire Service and other NSW fire agencies, key stakeholders and the community
+- promotes partnerships between National Parks and Wildlife Service, the NSW Rural Fire Service and other NSW fire agencies, key stakeholders and the community

 - contributes to an enhanced bushfire research program that improves our understanding of fire to ensure effective fire management